 Ali Thompson has dreamt of a new premises in the lovely rural setting of Glebe Meadow since she took over management of the nursery.
 After three years of negotiations with the Diocese of Southwark (who owns Glebe Meadow), her dream has finally come true.

 Ali thanked her family and friends, many people from the local community, St Peters/Diocese of Southwark and Phil Spencer of Portakabin Ltd (Lingfield office) who oversaw the build and delivery of this fantastic building.

 It was a brilliant event and Ali and her team should be incredibly proud of their achievements and their importance to the local Limpsfield and Oxted community.

 Panda, rated Outstanding by Ofsted, has now been part of the community for 58 years, supporting Oxted and Limpsfield families.
 Currently managed and owned by Alison Thompson, it was previously run by her mother-in-law, June Thompson and before her, by Shirely Dare.
 These three ladies, who have given so much to local families and the community, will launch the new building together.

-Now, looking like it’s been there for ages, the brand new nursery is ready to go and will be open from 8am to 6pm.
-While places for the morning pre-school are just about full, there are a few ‘fully funded’ places for children for the afternoon sessions, as well as for breakfast and after school care.
+Now, looking like it’s been there for ages, the brand new nursery is ready to go and open from 8am to 6pm.
+While places for the morning pre-school are full, there are a few ‘fully funded’ places for children for the afternoon sessions, as well as for breakfast and after school care.